I won’t pretend I don’t deal with this. I thought I looked so great but then I saw a picture I didn’t know was taken.

 I saw 4 incredible, dynamic, healthy children… imperfect and messy.

 Everyone heaped gloriously together… in front of a beautiful building in a beautiful place.

 A healthy family.
 Smiling children.
 Blessing upon blessing.

 Suddenly, that puckered face and body disappeared into the background.

 JOY and GRATITUDE were all that was left.

 Of course, I had to go and find the old picture too.

 And again, all I saw was blessing.

 Maybe, just maybe, I could find it in myself to allow some of that LOVE to be returned to me with as much ease as I slather it on my children and our memories together.

 If you need help finding your way back to joy and gratitude in your own life, I get it.
 I’ve been there.
 I’ve dug out of it.
 And I’d love to help you.
-We can talk every week, set up one 90-minute call, or anything in between.
+We can talk every week, every other week, or anything in between.
 I’m here to meet you where you’re at.
 Send me an email at email@example.com, or head to my Coaching page to learn more.